Navigate

 • Adaptability to pivot on the fly without losing momentum or focus

 Capsule Bio: Stanford + U.C.
-Berkeley educated; worked on the inside in private, public and nonprofit organizations; demonstrated experience supporting people navigating boundaries in new markets, partnerships, methods, and technologies.
+Berkeley educated with PhD in Design and Innovation from the Open University; worked on the inside in private, public and nonprofit organizations; extensive experience supporting people navigating boundaries in new markets, partnerships, methods, and technologies. www.linkedin.com/in/annthorpe

 Let’s explore how your moment benefits from strategic facilitation